 Closing Units.
 A dwelling may be closed to occupancy for:

-a violation of subsections 5.3 through 5.4.2; and,
+a violation of the Water Hygiene and Sanitation sections and the Nuisances and Heating subsections of the Minimum Unit Standards section;

+A Unit without potable water may be allowed 14 days before closure.

-Nuisance or multiple violations of subsections 5.2 through 5.5.
+Nuisance or multiple violations of this regulation;

+an indefinite deadline for remediation or repair operations; and,

+failure to comply with a notice issued under this regulation.

 Vacating Units.
 Any Unit that is closed to occupancy shall be vacated within a reasonable time as ordered by the Department.